 Stryker now faces claims concerning the Accolade and LFIT V40 femoral head.
 Among concerns about the LFIT femoral head are a risk of spontaneous dislocation.

 Product liability attorneys contend that the litigation has potential to include thousands of similar claims, pointing out that more than 100,000 LFIT V40 components may have been implanted in patients.

 According to Stryker defect lawsuits filed in 2016, the company did not ask for the affected femoral heads to be returned and did not direct doctors to notify patients of the potential defect.
 The complaints claim that Stryker knew for years that the LFIT V40 femoral heads were defective and dangerous, but chose not to report the risks of using the components.

 The most recent Stryker recall is similar to the Rejuvenate and ABGII recall that occurred in June 2012.
 Several hip implant lawsuits have been filed in U.S. courts on behalf of patients that have experienced Stryker femoral head failures.
 Lawyers allege that the components are defectively designed and manufactured.

 Compensation may be available to individuals who allegedly suffered pain, disability, and other complications resulting from the taper lock failure of a Stryker Accolade or LFIT Anatomic CoCr V40 Femoral Head.

-If you or a loved one has suffered an injury due to a defective hip replacement, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a defective hip replacement, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding the Stryker recall.